sullan-kang/cs-mcgill-renovation/README.md

 - Interactive contents editor tool (jQuery, PHP, SQL)

 Note: DB build is not included in the repo, and the editor/news/people pages will not run properly as the password for the DB was removed.
-However, demo video is available on https://youtu.be/dGz2RCyHTkQ and the documentation is available on https://bit.ly/3gJL7Rm.
+However, demo video is available on https://youtu.be/dGz2RCyHTkQ.